StupidHackTH/stupid-bot-5/README.md

 # stupid-bot-5

-Discord bot for Stupid Hackathon 5
+discord bot for stupid Hackathon 5

 Most of the starting code came from `Getting started` in the `discord.js` guide

-# isn't slash commands supported in discord.js???
+# isn't slash commands not supported in discord.js???

 yeah, but Tar as done some black magic to make it work (you can see how in the `/tools` directory)